nearform/udaru/README.md

 docker-compose up
 ```

-This will start a postgress database.
+This will start a Postgres database.
 Running test or coverage runs will automatically populate the
 database with the information it needs.

 To run tests: